Success Story of Britannia: A Legacy of Trust and Innovation in Every Bite

 Britannia - Future Plans

-Britannia Industry
+Britannia Company

-Britannia - About and How it Works?
+About Britannia and How it Works?

-The products of the Company are exported across the world, which include Gulf Cooperation Council Countries (GCC), African Countries and American Countries.
+The products of the Company are exported across the world, which include Gulf Cooperation Council Countries (GCC), African Countries, and American Countries.
 Its subsidiaries include Manna Foods Private Limited and International Bakery Products Limited.

 Britannia - Logo and its Meaning

-As explained by a spokesperson of Britannia, Britannia's new logo signifies, "rebranding as the Total Foods Company from now on with the expansion of its offerings in both healthy and indulgent products.
+As explained by a spokesperson of Britannia, Britannia's new logo signifies "rebranding as the Total Foods Company from now on with the expansion of its offerings in both healthy and indulgent products.
 The wings of a bird signify freedom to choose, whenever and wherever you want to enjoy your food."

 Britannia - Founder and History

-Britannia Industry was founded in 1892 by a group of British businessmen with an investment of ₹295.
+Britannia Industry was founded in 1892 by a group of British businessmen with an investment of â‚ą295.
 Initially, biscuits were manufactured in a small house in central Kolkata.

-1918 - The Company was born on 21st March of the year 1918 as a public limited company.
+- 1918 - The Company was born on 21st March of the year 1918 as a public limited company.

-1921 - Britannia became the first company east of the Suez Canal to use imported gas ovens.
+- 1921 - Britannia became the first company east of the Suez Canal to use imported gas ovens.
 Britannia's business was flourishing.
-But more importantly Britannia was acquiring a reputation for quality and value.
-As a result during the tragic World War II the Government reposed its trust in Britannia by contracting it to supply large quantities of 'service biscuits' to the armed forces.
+But more importantly, Britannia was acquiring a reputation for quality and value.
+As a result, during the tragic World War II, the Government reposed its trust in Britannia by contracting it to supply large quantities of 'service biscuits' to the armed forces.

-1924 - A new factory was established in the year 1924 in Mumbai.
-In the same year the Company became a subsidiary of Peek Frean & Company Limited UK, a leading biscuit manufacturing company and further strengthened its position by expanding the factories at Calcutta and Mumbai.
+- 1924 - A new factory was established in the year 1924 in Mumbai.
+In the same year, the Company became a subsidiary of Peek Frean & Company Limited UK, a leading biscuit manufacturing company and further strengthened its position by expanding the factories at Calcutta and Mumbai.

-1952 - The Kolkata factory was shifted from Dum Dum to spacious grounds at Taratola Road in the suburbs of Kolkata.
-During the same year automatic plants were installed in Calcutta.
+- 1952 - The Kolkata factory was shifted from Dum Dum to spacious grounds at Taratola Road in the suburbs of Kolkata.
+During the same year, automatic plants were installed in Calcutta.

-1965 - A new bread bakery was set up at Delhi in the year 1965.
+- 1965 - A new bread bakery was set up in Delhi in the year 1965.

-1975 - Britannia Biscuit Company takes over biscuit distribution from Parry's during the year 1975.
+- 1975 - Britannia Biscuit Company takes over biscuit distribution from Parry's during the year 1975.

-1979 - The Company redefined itself from Britannia Biscuit Company Limited to Britannia Industries Limited.
+- 1979 - The Company redefined itself from Britannia Biscuit Company Limited to Britannia Industries Limited.

 Britannia - Mission